When You Skip the Human Part

 So what does this say about community?

 It’s easy to say your organization is community-focused.
+It’s harder to make that real in everyday interactions.

-Because community isn’t just about having people in the room.
+Community isn’t just about having people in the room.
 It’s about how you make them feel once they’re there.

-That’s not community.
 That’s a funnel with friendlier branding.

 The pamphlet's still in my tote, by the way.